Fairness Risks for Group-conditionally Missing Demographics: Introduction

+Interestingly, we found an efficient solution by stopping the gradient of fairness risk with respect to the group estimates.
+Furthermore, to effectively implement this principle, we employed a Monte-Carlo evaluation of the risk, which significantly accelerates inference and differentiation via a provable $O(1/\epsilon^2)$ sample complexity.
+So our \textbf{second} contribution hits two birds with one stone, as detailed in Section~\ref{sec:monte_carlo}.

-As our \textbf{second} contribution, we instantiated the semi-supervised classifier with a new encoder and decoder in a variational autoencoder \citep[VAE,][]{Narayanaswamy2017learning,Kingma2014semi}, allowing \textbf{group-conditional missing demographics}, which has so far only been considered for noisy but not missing demographics.
+As our \textbf{third} contribution, we instantiated the semi-supervised classifier with a new encoder and decoder in a variational autoencoder \citep[VAE,][]{Narayanaswamy2017learning,Kingma2014semi}, allowing \textbf{group-conditional missing demographics}, which has so far only been considered for noisy but not missing demographics.
 In general, the chance of unavailability does depend on specific groups -- if people of a certain race are aware of the unfairness against them, they will be more reluctant to disclose their race.
 The comprehensive model will be introduced in Section~\ref{sec:risk_model_vae}.

-Risk-based models generally require nontrivial techniques for \textit{efficient} inference and differentiation, because most fairness metrics do not factor over examples' predictions.
-Hence, our \textbf{third} contribution is to address this issue in Section \ref{sec:monte_carlo} through a Monte-Carlo approach, proffering $O(1/\epsilon^2)$ sample complexity.

 Our \textbf{fourth} contribution is to demonstrate, in Section~\ref{sec:experiment}, that our method empirically outperforms state of the art for fair classification where both the demographics and class labels are only partially available.
-The paper's technical development will be primed with preliminaries in Section~\ref{sec:prelim}.
+The paper is primed with preliminaries in Section~\ref{sec:prelim}.